-RUN [:Fd:]FORT86 [:Fd:]source TO [controls]
+RUN [:Fd:]FORT86 [:Fd:] source TO [controls]

-- RUN is the name of the command to execute the compiler. - :Fd: specifies which directory FORT86.86 and/or source resides in, if not in directory :FO:.
-The source file does not have to be in the same directory as the compiler. - FORT86 is the name you use for the compiler FORT86.86.

-- source is the name of the source file containing the FORTRAN program. - controls are optional primary or general compiler controls described in Chapter 11.
-You can have many controls in the invocation line with a space between each control, and you can extend the invocation line by using the ampersand (&) as a continuation character to replace a space. - <cr> stands for use of the RETURN key on the keyboard.
+RUN is the name of the command to execute the compiler in the Series III environment. :F d : specifies which directory FORT86.86 and/or source resides in, if not in directory :F0:.
+The source file does not have to be in the same directory as the compiler.
+FORT86 is the name you use for the compiler FORT86.86. source is the name of the source file containing the Fortran program. controls are optional primary or general compiler controls described in Chapter 11.
+You can have many controls in the invocation line with a space between each control, and you can extend the invocation line by using the ampersand (&) as a contin- uation character to replace a space. < cr > stands for the RETURN key on the keyboard.